Treating ADHD with CBD Oil

 CBD oil is typically consumed through the oral route, but it is not swallowed.
 Instead, a drop, or several drops depending on therapeutic dose, is placed under the tongue in order to expose the mucous glands to the substance.
 This method is call Sublingual dosing.
 The oil, when swallowed or ingested, is quickly digested, and provides approximately half the dose as sublingual due to the liver and digestive process filtering the effective dose.
 Mucous glands, wherever they may be, offer the best route for ingestion of the oil.
 Vaping and nasal spray are the most effective ways to consume this medicinal product.

-When starting CBD, it is very important to start with a low dose and slowing increase.
-For help with staring CBD, check out our article “CBD: The Journey Begins – How to Start Using CBD“.
+When starting CBD, it is very important to start with a low dose and slowly increase.
+For help with starting CBD, check out this article “CBD: The Journey Begins – How to Start Using CBD“.